Corey Seager Player Props: Rangers vs. Tigers

-Corey Seager, with a slugging percentage of .548 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the hill, June 27 at 8:05 PM ET.
+On Wednesday, Corey Seager (.349 batting average in his past 10 games, with six doubles, a home run, four walks and 11 RBI) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Tigers.
+He had two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Tigers.

 Corey Seager Game Info & Props vs. the Tigers